dimitermusic/concert-api/README.md

 # Dimiter's Concert API [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-A simple API built with a Node.js/Express.js server and MySQL database that is used to manage my concerts!
+A simple REST API built with a Node.js/Express.js server and SQL database that is used to manage my concerts and display them to my website.

 ## Table of Contents
   - [Description](#description)